dcscheer/simhattan/README.md

  "The Simhattan Project: An Agent-based Model of Housing Affordability" by Jason Barr (jmbarr@newark.rutgers.edu), Maryam Hosseini, and Daniel Scheer

 You are free to use and maniputate the code.
 If you use the code for research please cite the paper.
-CAVEAT EMPOTOR: There are a lot of moving parts.
+CAVEAT EMPTOR: There are a lot of moving parts.
 This code runs for the purpose it was designed.
 We make no guarantees that it will function in the same manner if you make changes to the code.
 This code was last written in Spyder 5.1.5 (Jan 2022) and run in Python 3.7.7

 Please email Jason Barr if any coding errors are found.